Milaga: Plot

 Years ago, Gajendra, the youngest brother, stabbed a judge to manipulate the case's outcome and secure the release of his three elder brothers.
 Moved by Gajendra's selfless act, the brothers rebrand themselves as the Gajendra brothers while Gajendra is sentenced to 10 years in prison for the stabbing.
 Currently, the Gajendra brothers have evolved into notorious gangsters, feared throughout Madurai.
 Thenmozhi, a teenage girl, finds herself trapped in their house, unable to escape due to their constant surveillance.
 Desperate for help, she resorts to writing pleas for assistance on ₹50 notes and scattering them in various locations.
 However, her plan is soon discovered, and she is caught, rendering her efforts futile.

 Azhagar and his friends team up to help their friend Eswaran, who is struggling to recover ₹18.50 lakhs from debtors who have attacked him and refuse to repay.
 When Vaazhaithoppu Maari, a gangster with a significant debt of ₹1.75 lakhs, refuses to pay, Azhagar chops off his thumb, knowing that Maari's diabetes will make the injury severe.
 Maari, humiliated, sends goons after Azhagar but ultimately repays the loan to avoid further trouble.
 As word spreads about Azhagar's fearlessness, other debtors begin to repay Eswaran out of fear.
 Eswaran's landlord, Sowmiya, develops feelings for Azhagar, but he remains playful and does not reciprocate her love.
 Thenmozhi witnesses Azhagar effortlessly taking down goons and believes he can help her escape from the Gajendra brothers' clutches.
 She mistakenly assumes that the Gajendra brothers fear Mookkaiyya, an elderly gangster they respect.
-Knowing Azhagar is acquainted with Mookkaiyya, Thenmozhi tries to convey her situation to Azhagar but fails.
+Knowing Azhagar is acquainted with Mookkaiyya, Thenmozhi tries to convey her situation to Azhagar, but fails.
 To get Azhagar's attention, Thenmozhi pretends that Azhagar is harassing her, prompting the Gajendra brothers to send henchmen after him.

 However, Azhagar subdues them and confronts the brothers.
 When Azhagar denies any involvement with Thenmozhi, Rajendran beats her, realizing it was a ruse.
-Suspecting something is amiss and aware that Azhagar has seen the ₹50 note with Thenmozhi's plea for help, Azhagar decides to save her by challenging the Gajendra brothers that he'll marry Thenmozhi.
+Suspecting something is amiss and aware that Azhagar has seen the ₹50 note with Thenmozhi's plea for help, Azhagar decides to save her by challenging the Gajendra brothers that he will marry Thenmozhi.
 Azhagar secretly meets her and learns about her past.
 She recounts visiting the Chatrapatti temple festival, where she slapped Gajendra after he pinched her waist.
 Humiliated, Gajendra tried to abduct her, but she escaped.
 During the chase, Gajendra was hit by a speeding car driven by his brothers, leaving him mentally unstable.
 The Gajendra brothers then hold Thenmozhi captive in their home to marry her to Gajendra once he recovers.
 However, Azhagar realizes that he was the one who playfully pinched Thenmozhi's waist, not Gajendra.
 Unbeknownst to Thenmozhi, her slap led to her current predicament.
 Determined to set things right, Azhagar decides to rescue Thenmozhi from the Gajendra brothers' clutches.